Auth

 - The client requests all policies for the authenticated user.

-- The plugin queries the policy engine for all permitted resources and actions.
+- The policy engine is queried for all permitted resources and actions.

-- Policies are returned as a map of resources to allowed actions.
+- Policies are returned as a map of resources to the allowed actions.

 User Information Flow